Employee development plan

 TIP: The key to making this successful is to continually revisit the concept of collaboration.
 Employees must be included during all phases; their feedback not only needs to be solicited but regarded.
 The quickest way to lose your employee’s interest in a new endeavor is for their ideas to fall on deaf ears.

-3. Reviewing Organizational Workforce
+3. Reviewing organizational workforce

 The goal of reviewing our Organizational Workforce is to gain a deeper understanding of what our employees can and cannot do.
 We can accomplish this by breaking it down into multiple pieces:

-1. Build a Skills Matrix:
+1. Build a skills matrix:

 Based on the previous step, we now know what we need for development and where the real issues/problems exist.
 We made lists of skills and competencies that need to be developed or improved.